abiol4001/abiol4001/README.md

 - 👋 Hi, I’m @abiol4001
 - 👀 I’m interested in developing a good responsive website
-- 🌱 I’m currently learning React JS
+- 🌱 I’m a Front-end Developer with some backend knowledge.
+I'm going Fullstack soon 😁
 - 💞️ I’m looking to collaborate on any project...
 - 📫 How to reach me => Twitter @4biol4